 When not touring, he is a much seasoned and in demand studio musician.
 Amadee has recorded with such legendary artists as Dr. John (Grammy award winning "Going Back to New Orleans"), Robbie Robertson ("Storyville"), Lee Dorsey ("Night People"), and Neville Brothers ("Fire on the Bayou") to name just a few.
 From Etta James to Idris Mohammed, Fats Domino, Irma Thomas and Albert King all have loved the tasteful phrasing of his sultry soulful saxophone.

-See Amadee with Irma Thomas, Dave Bartholomew and Allen Toussaint in music clips video from HBO's hit series Treme.
+See Amadee Castenell, Irma Thomas, Allen Toussaint, Elvis Costello, Ivan Neville, Kermit Ruffins, Dave Bartholomew and more in this music video from HBO's hit series Treme.
 Henri Smith will perform some of the songs from this video.

 The Larcom Theatre's grand opening advertised that its interior was lit completely by electricity.